Ramsey Campbell: The influence of H. P. Lovecraft and The Inhabitant of the Lake and Less Welcome Tenants

 On leaving school at age sixteen, Campbell went to work in the Inland Revenue as a tax officer (1962–66).
 Campbell sold various early stories to editors including August Derleth and Robert A.W.
 Lowndes.
 His concept of what was possible in the Weird genre was highly influenced by Lovecraft for the next few years.
 In December 1961, Campbell completed the story "The Church in High Street" (previously titled "The Tomb-Herd") which he sent to August Derleth at Arkham House, an imprint singlehandedly responsible for preserving the legacy of H P Lovecraft.
 Derleth accepted the story in February 1962 and it became Campbell's first professionally published tale, appearing in the Derleth-edited anthology Dark Mind, Dark Heart.
 Campbell wrote various other tales of the Cthulhu Mythos between 1961 and 1963.
-Derleth gave the young writer invaluable advice on improving his writing style (their correspondence has been published in a single volume from PS Publishing).
+Derleth gave Campbell invaluable advice on improving his writing style (their correspondence has been published in a single volume from PS Publishing).

 Forming his literary apprenticeship with stories modelled after Lovecraft's themes, Campbell's first collection, The Inhabitant of the Lake and Less Welcome Tenants (Arkham House, 1964), published when he was eighteen years old, collects his Lovecraftian pastiches to that date.
 Campbell has written, "In 1964 I was several kinds of lucky to find a publisher, and one kind depended on my having written a Lovecraftian book for Arkham House, the only publisher likely even to have considered it and one of the very few then to be publishing horror."
 The title story of the collection introduces Campbell's invention of a tome of occult lore similar to Lovecraft's forbidden Necronomicon, The Revelations of Gla'aki (see Books of the Cthulhu Mythos).

+Campbell's first stories to be published in his native Britain were "Reply Guaranteed" and "The Stocking", which appeared in Tandem Horror 2, an anthology compiled by Richard Davis from stories which he intended for the BBC horror series Late Night Horror and were left unused when that series was cancelled.